The Twins Almanac for July

 Happy Birthday, Jerry Terrell

-1964 Waterville High School graduate, Minnesota State, Mankato all-time great, and eight-year major league infielder Jerry Terrell was born in Waseca on this date in 1946.
+1964 Waterville High School graduate, Mankato State all-time great, and eight-year major league infielder Jerry Terrell was born in Waseca on this date in 1946.

 Terrell played for the Twins from 1973 to ’77, and the Royals from 1978 to 1980.